svandenhout/creative-programmingCMD/README.md

 # creative-programmingCMD

-A small html canvas racing game built for the creative programming course at Communication & Multimedia Design, Avans Hogeschool
+A small html canvas racing game built for the creative programming course at Avans University of applied science, Communication & Multimedia Design.

-Libraries etc
+Libraries used
 -------------

 - requireJS